The Box Project

 San Francisco, CA 94102

-Come build a cardboard world at the Asian Art Museum!
+Come build a cardboard world with us!

 The Box Project celebrates acts of creativity that take place in the home by temporarily placing them in a museum context to catalyze a conversation about creativity, parenting and the gallery space as a creative hub.
 The project asks: Can we teach creativity?
 What does that look like?
 When is parenting itself fundamentally about creativity?
 How can we become better parents by acknowledging those times?
 And how can the museum support families in this endeavor?
+For more information, visit www.theboxproject.org.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.